 Photo by Lawrence Jackson

-Azza earned a BA from Princeton University in 2016, an MA in Culture and Colonialism from Galway University in 2017 as a Mitchell Scholar, and an MFA in Documentary Film and Video from Stanford University in 2022 as a Knight Hennessy Scholar.
+She earned a BA from Princeton University in 2016, an MA in Culture and Colonialism from Galway University in 2017 as a Mitchell Scholar, and an MFA in Documentary Film and Video from Stanford University in 2022 as a Knight Hennessy Scholar.

 Azza has directed and shot over 10 short documentaries uplifting compelling issues and courageous individuals, from Rwandan refugees adapting to life in New Jersey, to activists fighting human trafficking in Varanasi, India, to communities along the Ireland-Northern Ireland border in the wake of Brexit, to her own struggles with chronic migraine.

 Azza’s latest film FLOAT! is a short documentary following another inspiring person, her Bubbe, as she checks ‘learn to swim’ off her bucket list at 82.
-FLOAT!, Azza’s MFA thesis, was acquired by The New Yorker, selected for major film festivals including the Austin Film Festival, and won numerous awards including the Marlyn Mason Award 1st Prize honoring new perspectives by women at Flickers Rhode Island, best documentary and audience choice at DC Shorts, and best documentary at Shortie.
+FLOAT!, Azza’s MFA thesis, was acquired by The New Yorker, selected for major film festivals including the Austin Film Festival, and won numerous awards including the Marlyn Mason Award 1st Prize for honoring new perspectives by women at Flickers Rhode Island, best documentary and audience choice at DC Shorts, and best documentary at Shortie.